When The Collection Agencies Call You

 But keep in mind that only recent inquiries (less than a month old) affect the score.

 So if you only need 5-8 points, we might be able to get those points by deleting recent inquiries.

-If you have a low score (or other credit issue), send me your report, and I will provide you with an analysis and cost estimate outlining the score improvement potential.
+If you have a low credit score (or other credit issue), send me your credit report, and I will provide you with a credit repair analysis and cost estimate outlining the credit score improvement potential.